jamesspearsv/mpls-announcements/README.md

 An announcement and posting system built using HTML, CSS, JavaScript, and Webpack.
 Data for this system is managed using [PocketBase](https://pocketbase.io) and accessed using the [PocketBase JavaScript SDK](https://www.npmjs.com/package/pocketbase).

-This app is published from `/docs` instead of `/dist` to integrate better with Github Pages.

 ## Roadmap and TODO List

 - [x] Set up backend connection